rickcrawford/markdowninthemiddle/README.md

 ## About

 Built with Go, inspired by [Cloudflare's Markdown for Agents](https://blog.cloudflare.com/markdown-for-agents/).
-Brings HTML-to-Markdown conversion to:
+Unlike cloud-based markdown conversion services or web scraping libraries, Markdown in the Middle is a **local HTTPS proxy** that runs on your machine.
+It converts HTML pages and JSON APIs to clean markdown with token counting, enabling secure processing of private content.

+### Perfect For:
 - 🏢 Internal networks and private services
-- 🔒 Staging/testing environments with self-signed certs
+- 🔒 Staging/testing environments with self-signed certificates
-- 🤖 Local LLM deployments
+- 🤖 Local LLM deployments and offline AI workflows
-- 🔌 Private APIs without external dependencies
+- 🔌 Private APIs and proprietary content without external dependencies
+- 🛡️ Organizations with data privacy and security requirements

 ## Author